 Style 2: For Groups

 This style involves picking two players, one from each team, who try to finish a challenge.
 A clock may or may not be used here.
 Whoever completes the task first or within the minute wins.
+You can also try relay games to form connections between two different groups of friends.

 Style 3: For Teams